-Helperby Therapeutics is providing novel solutions to treat infectious diseases with new combinations of old drugs.
-Our core business has been focused on developing treatments for highly resistant bacteria and we are now also applying our expertise to address COVID-19.
+Helperby Therapeutics is providing novel solutions to treat infectious diseases with new combinations of repurposed old drugs.
 Helperby Therapeutics was founded by Prof Sir Anthony Coates in 2002 as a spinout from St. Georges, University of London.
 Prior to establishing the company, Prof Coates had built up a significant body of research to form its foundations.

 Working under his mentor, Denis Mitchison, pioneer of the randomised controlled trial and the combination therapy that is still used against tuberculosis today, Prof Coates learnt how combinations of antibiotics were very effective.

 As the trend for bacteria becoming resistant to single agent antibiotics became apparent (such as with MRSA) Prof Coates saw the opportunity to apply his experience with combinations to a growing new field.

 Helperby Therapeutics was born and is today the only company developing new combinations of old active antimicrobials.
 During Helperby’s research into how to combine different drugs, we discovered that synergy was occurring between some combinations and we developed a set of techniques to identify the most synergistic combinations.